Zero Waste to Landfill

 • All remaining waste is recovered, eliminating landfill disposal:

-1. Non-hazardous regulated waste is sent to Covanta Energy for EfW (Energy-from-Waste)
+1. Non-hazardous regulated waste is sent to Reworld for EfW (Energy-from-Waste)

 2. All regulated hazardous waste is sent for fuels blending